Table of Contents

 60% of online shoppers have chosen between competitors based on convenience of delivery options.

-Today’s customers expect fast, affordable shipping everywhere they shop online.
+Today’s customers expect fast, affordable shipping everywhere they shop online with a fast time frame that they can rely on.
 With big-box ecommerce companies offering two-day shipping and free shipping options, not offering expedited delivery options will hurt your conversion rates.

 3. Build customer loyalty

 The typical ecommerce store generates 43% of its revenue from repeat purchases.
 When customers get their delivery fast and on time, they may be more likely to purchase from you again in the future.

 On the other hand, 38% of shoppers are likely to never shop with a retailer again following a negative delivery experience, and negative reviews based on transit times or shipping charges are likely to dissuade would-be buyers.